-Getting approved for disability benefits isn’t easy, especially if your condition isn’t visibly severe or terminal.
-But if your disability makes you unable to work, you can apply for benefits through the federal government’s SSDI program.
-(SSDI stands for Social Security disability insurance, which includes monthly checks as well as Medicare after a mandatory two-year wait.)
-Learning how the system works and disability secrets for getting your claim approved are essential before you apply.
+Important: We updated this article in March 2023 with the most current and correct info available from the Social Security Administration.
+Getting approved for disability benefits isn’t easy, especially if your condition isn’t obviously bad or a terminal illness.
+But if your health makes you unable to work, you can apply for benefits through the federal SSDI program.
+(SSDI stands for Social Security disability insurance, which includes monthly checks as well as Medicare after 24 months.)
+Learning how the system works and disability secrets for getting your claim approved are crucial before you apply.

 8 Disability Secrets for Getting Your Claim Approved

 Knowing how these disability secrets apply to your own claim can help you avoid any obstacles before filing your application with the SSA.

 1. Ideally, you should have already been out of work for five months or more when you apply for SSDI.

 If you work up until the day you submit your disability benefits application, the SSA will almost certainly reject it.
 That’s because you must prove that you cannot work directly as a result of your health problems to qualify for benefits.
 In some cases, you can show that it was difficult to work full-time because of your health.
 But spending five months unable to work for health reasons before you apply for disability seems to be the sweet spot.
 The SSA will also ask you:

 - Whether your medical condition caused you to stop working at your previous job.

 - If you had to reduce hours before leaving work altogether.